tomy0000000/blog/diffs/README.md

 ![subtitle](https://github.com/tomy0000000/blog/assets/23290356/28726984-9eba-4a85-9c23-a5e87be1c517)

-## Fetch feature image from CDN
+## Fetch image from CDN

-If the feature image is not found in the directory, try fetching from the remote configured in `params.toml`.
+If the image is not found in the directory, try fetching from the remote configured in `params.toml`.

 e.g. With config